 This is probably the connection you’re most familiar with.
 Power adapters generally look the same, no matter what device you buy.

 Most will have a small, circular plug connected to an AC adapter.
-Manufacturers are pretty good about making sure that the cable will only fit on one port on the device.
+Manufacturers are good about making sure that the cable will only fit on one port on the device.

-In some cases, you’ll get a power adapter and a selection of different ends.
-This is a cost-savings measure for the manufacturer.
-It’s cheaper to design one universal power adapter for every country than to design three separate adapters for each market that they’re selling devices in.
+This is a cost-saving measure for the manufacturer.
+It’s cheaper to design one universal power adapter for every country than three separate adapters for each market in which they’re selling devices.

 Step 3: Plug in the Power.